-Since the focus of this article is on visual breakdown structure with Kanban and not Kanban itself, we will pause the Kanban theory here, but if you are interested to know more, check this infographic or get yourself started with some of the books we suggest in our Kanban library.
+Since the focus of this article is on visual breakdown structure with Kanban and not Kanban itself, we will pause the theory here, but if you are interested to know more, you can find more info about Kanban here.

 One of the best things about Kanban is that it is a method that can be applied to any process – you don’t have to change the way you work, the roles in the organization or even the tools (at least initially).
 Whatever it is that you do, applying the rules coming from Kanban will boost your efficiency and will make your teams much more productive.
 There are documented improvements of up to 700% in delivery rates, achieved by just visualizing the work and implementing strict WIP limits.